JamesHutchison/megamock/GUIDANCE.md

 ```

 The alternative to mocking and patching objects is to create a more complex class structure, where
-the real implementation and the fake implementation as subclasses of a common base class.
+the real implementation and the fake implementation are subclasses of a common base class.

 Swapping everything with replaceable parts can lead to complexity, increasing cognitive load for
 developers.
 They must understand the function's purpose, identify production classes, and map
 the business domain to presented classes.
 Developers may struggle with code navigation, as they need
 to identify actual classes among base and test classes.
 This complexity can make simple situations
 harder to understand and navigate.
+Would you rather cmd / ctrl + click on a function and see the
+actual implementation, or a placeholder implementation?

 It's better to have a simple interface that mirrors the business domain as much possible, and only
 introduce complexities where it is necessary.